computerguy2030/pytorch-rocm-amd/MY_FORK.md

 * 2 scripts included in repository: one concise and one verbose output (Note must uncomment lines for Ubuntu 20 accordingly)
-* If you already installed ROCm use:
+* If you already installed ROCm use: tails ..............

-    tails ..............
+<h3>Requirements </h3>
+You must uninstall all other kernels except 5.4 or ROCm will not install.

 1. Install ROCM: <br>
 3. Clone Pytorch <br>